 Notre Dame, American Symphony Orchestra, Carnegie Hall; Opera News

 Opera News praises Corey Bix for his “clear sense of drama and self-possession, exhibiting sturdy, unwavering control, flinty resonance and confident high notes.”
-This season, he made role debut as Énée in Les Troyens with San Francisco Opera as well as debuts with the Lyric Opera of Chicago debut as Heinrich in Tannhäuser, and joins Tulsa Opera for Lennie in Of Mice and Men, and returns to San Francisco Opera for its production of Les Troyens.
-Further future engagements include his debut with Virginia Opera as Erik in Der fliegende Holländer, a return to San Francisco Opera for Augustin Moser in Die Meistersinger von Nürnberg and a debut with Austin Lyric Opera reprising his acclaimed portrayal of Lennie in Of Mice and Men.
+This season, he made role debut as Énée in Les Troyens with San Francisco Opera as well as debuts with the Lyric Opera of Chicago as Heinrich in Tannhäuser and Tulsa Opera for Lennie in Of Mice and Men.
+Later this summer, he joins the Cleveland Orchestra in New York for its tour of Daphne.
+Future engagements include his debut with Virginia Opera as Erik in Der fliegende Holländer, a return to San Francisco Opera for Augustin Moser in Die Meistersinger von Nürnberg and a debut with Austin Lyric Opera reprising his acclaimed portrayal of Lennie in Of Mice and Men.
 Last season, he sang Sir Edgar Aubry in Der Vampyr with New Orleans Opera, returned to The Glimmerglass Festival for Bacchus in Ariadne auf Naxos as well as to the roles of Erik in Der fliegende Holländer with Arizona Opera and the Fourth Jew in Salome with the Philadelphia Orchestra under the baton of Yannick Nézet-Séguin, and sings his first performances of Alfred in Die Fledermaus with Anchorage Opera.
 He also joined the roster of the Lyric Opera of Chicago for its production of Rusalka and, on the concert stage, returned to the American Symphony Orchestra for Szymanowski’s Symphony No. 3 as well as joined the Back Bay Chorale in Boston for excepts of Walther in Die Meistersinger von Nürnberg.